marijuanadesu/Practical_File-_/README.md

 binary file record.dat and also create a function to fetch all records having age greater than 35.
 5. Read a text file line by line and display each word separated by a #.
-6. Read a text file and display the number of vowels/consonants/uppercase/ lowercase characters in the file.
+6. Read a text file and display the number of vowels,consonants,uppercase and lowercase characters in the file.
 7. Remove all the lines that contain the character'a' in a file and write it to another file.